Sun Yat-sen

-Sun Yat-sen (/ˈsʊn'jɑːtˈsɛn/; 12 November 1866 – 12 March 1925) was a Chinese physician, revolutionary, statesman, and political philosopher who founded the Republic of China (ROC) and its first political party, the Kuomintang (KMT).
-As the paramount leader of the 1911 Revolution, Sun is credited with overthrowing the Qing dynasty and served as the first president of the Provisional Government of the Republic of China (1912) and as the inaugural premier of the Kuomintang.
+Sun Yat-sen (/ˈsʊn ˌjɑːt ˈsɛn/; 12 November 1866 – 12 March 1925) was a Chinese physician, revolutionary and political philosopher who founded the Republic of China (ROC) and the Kuomintang (KMT).
+Sun is credited with leading the 1911 Revolution and overthrowing the Qing dynasty.
+He served as the first president of the Provisional Government of the Republic of China (1912) and as the inaugural premier of the Kuomintang.